vovgou/loxodon-framework/docs/LoxodonFramework_en.md

 ### Lua example

 In the Lua example, the LuaBehaviour script is a general-purpose script provided by the framework.
-We only need to write a Lua script bound to this script, as shown in DatabindingExample.lua in the figure below.
+We only need to write a Lua script which bound to LuaBehaviour script, as shown DatabindingExample.lua in the following figure.
 In LuaBehaviour, to ensure commonality, all member attributes are also dynamically defined through the VariableArray attribute table, as shown in the following figure.

 ![](images/DatabindingExample_02.png)

-In the Lua script DatabindingExample.lua, all the dynamic properties in the above figure are registered in the Lua environment.
+In the Lua script DatabindingExample.lua, all the dynamic properties in the above figure are registered into the Lua environment.
 We can access all the properties through the self object.
-Please see the following code.
+Please check the following code.

     require("framework.System")